ux-studies/summer-2021/studies/study-0/tasks/task-4/README.md

 # task-4 instructions

-1. Create a deployment using the task-4/small deployment/bunch folder.
+1. Create the bunch application.
-2. Once the deployment is running, view the logs for a single pod and write down the magic key found in the logs.
+2. Once the _ deployment is running, view the logs for a single pod and write down the magic key found in the logs.
-3. Delete the deployment and wait until the task terminates.
+3. Delete the bunch application and wait until the task terminates.